-Timing of management: to avoid disturbing nesting birds by not felling any trees or disturbing hedges between March and the end of September; mowing after seeds have had the chance to develop for wildflowers, etc.
+The timing of management activities is considered to minimise disturbance to wildlife and for maximum gain.
+For example, avoiding disturbing nesting birds by not felling any trees or disturbing hedges between March and the end of September, and mowing after grass and flower seeds have had the chance to develop for rich and diverse plant life.